Philippine Independent Church: Gregorio Aglipay and the Philippine Revolution

-Gregorio Aglipay was an activist and Roman Catholic priest from Ilocos Norte, who would later be excommunicated by then Archbishop of Manila, Bernardino Nozaleda, for "usurpation of ecclesiastical jurisdiction" by joining Emilio Aguinaldo's libertarian movement and suspicion in possibly fomenting schism with the Pope (then Pope Leo XIII) in 1899 at the height of the Philippine–American War.
+Gregorio Aglipay was an activist and Latin Catholic priest from Ilocos Norte, who would later be excommunicated by then Archbishop of Manila, Bernardino Nozaleda, for "usurpation of ecclesiastical jurisdiction" by joining Emilio Aguinaldo's libertarian movement and suspicion in possibly fomenting schism with the Pope (then Pope Leo XIII) in 1899 at the height of the Philippine–American War.

-During the Philippine Revolution, Aglipay and his former classmate Isabelo de los Reyes (also known as Don Belong), an ilustrado author, journalist, and labour activist, who was on exile in Spain at the time, acted to reform the Filipino Catholic clergy which was then dominated and ruled by Spanish friars.
-Native Filipino priests were prohibited to administer a parish back then and were just coadjutors or assistants to the Spanish friars.
-Then-President Emilio Aguinaldo persuaded Aglipay to head the native Filipino clergy by appointing him military vicar general in 1898, wishing to overthrow the spiritual power of the Spanish friar-bishops.
+During the earlier Philippine Revolution, Aglipay and his former college schoolmate and fellow anti-friar Isabelo de los Reyes (also known as Don Belong), an ilustrado author, journalist, and labour activist who was in exile in Spain at the time, acted to reform the Filipino Catholic clergy which was then dominated and controlled by Spanish friars ("frailocracy") as Catholicism was the state religion at the time of the Spanish colonial period in the Philippines.
+At the time, almost all native Filipino priests were already prohibited from administering a parish since 1870 and were just coadjutors or assistants to the Spanish friars.
+Native priests were also denied consecration to the episcopacy.
+Then-President Emilio Aguinaldo persuaded Aglipay to head the native Filipino clergy by appointing him military vicar general of the Philippine Revolution in 1898, wishing to overthrow the spiritual power of the Spanish friar-bishops.

 Aglipay was a member of the Malolos Congress, the lone member coming from the religious sector, although he also represented his home province, as well.

-Aglipay was also a guerilla leader during the Philippine–American War, with the rank of lieutenant-general.
-He was also the convener of the Filipino Ecclesiastical Council (Paniqui Assembly) on October 23, 1899, months following his excommunication, in response to the manifesto of former Prime Minister Apolinario Mabini, who first came up with the idea of urging the Filipino clergy to organize a Filipino national church, but not necessarily a schism, which received support from Aguinaldo.
-The assembly was attended by 28 native Filipino priests, thus, the short-lived national church was established.
+Aglipay was also a guerrilla leader during the Philippine–American War, with the rank of lieutenant-general.
+He was also the convener of the Filipino Ecclesiastical Council (Paniqui Assembly) on October 23, 1899, months following his excommunication, in response to the manifesto of former Prime Minister Apolinario Mabini, who first came up with the idea of urging the Filipino clergy to organize a "Filipino national church" as inspired by the secularization movement, but not necessarily a schism from Rome.
+The idea received support from Aguinaldo.
+The assembly was attended by 28 native Filipino priests, thus, the short-lived national church was materialized.
 However, it was disestablished in 1901 following the dissolution of the First Philippine Republic.